Raffiesaurus/DotaDiscBot/README.md

 # DotaDiscBot

---Discontinued with the removal of DPC system--
+_Discontinued with the removal of DPC system_

  A Discord bot that will reply with a time countdown for a dota team's next match, get a list of upcoming/ongoing games as well as display the current dpc table standings.